kiskaszap/angularDocumentation/README.md

       });
       ```

-      Your app.js file should look like thios.
+      Your app.js file should look like this.

       ```Javascript
         // app.js